Public Transport in Delhi – An insight on how the capital moves

-Delhi is undergoing a major transport overhaul in order to drop the tag of the most polluted city in India.
+Public Transport in Delhi is undergoing a major transport overhaul in order to drop the tag of the most polluted city in India.
 Trees are being planted, dust is being vacuumed right of the streets and most importantly, traffic is being de-congested.
 Delhi is trying it’s best to be greener and cleaner.

 They’ve introduced the odd-even scheme.
 This means that only cars with license plates ending in odd and even numbers respectively are allowed on the street on alternate days.
-Taking half the private vehicles off the street means a heavy load on public transport and the government has responded by deploying 3,000 extra buses to handle the rush.
+Taking half the private vehicles off the street means a heavy load on public transport.
+The government has responded by deploying 3,000 extra buses to handle the rush.

 This leaves you with a great chance of finding a seat near the window where you can breathe the sweet, sweet, recently de-polluted air.

-The Delhi Metro is hailed as one of the best rapid transport systems in all of Asia. it can take you to almost everywhere, but not quite and is fast, clean, cheap and environmentally friendly.
+The Delhi Metro is hailed as one of the best rapid transport systems in all of Asia.
+It can take you to almost everywhere and it is fast, clean, cheap, and environmentally friendly.
 Construction of an Inner Circle is still on, but for now, it’s still a great way to cut down on auto fare and avoid Delhi’s terrible traffic.

 It’s still one of the widest transport networks in the city.
-But, its not quite the favourite of the locals and is known to be unsafe for women.
+But, it’s not quite the favorite of the locals and is known to be unsafe for women.
 Red buses are air-conditioned, green buses sadly not.
 Definitely the cheapest option available.

 The most expensive but also the most comfortable.
 If you notice a driver failing to put on his meter, negotiate a price immediately, because if you wait for the end of the trip you’re going to have to pay any amount demanded.
 At this point, I’d like to add that radio taxis, particularly Ola Cabs, are easily available and are quite safe.